piotrcurious/thermistor_translator/README.md

 Written by BingAI.

-It os designed to allow f.e. replacing one thermistor model with another thermistor model, a common problem when repairing old machines and cars whose original parts are no longer available.
+It is designed to allow f.e. replacing one thermistor model with another thermistor model, a common problem when repairing old machines and cars whose original parts are no longer available.